 Green returned to Raleigh in 2000 and took over one of the worst defenses in the ACC.
 By the time he left, they were ranked in the Top 25 in scoring defense and were at or near the top in every defensive category.

-Green and his wife, Sharon, have two children, Todd, who is the assistant video coordinator at the Naval Academy, and Courtney.
+Green and his wife, Sharon, have two children, Todd, who is the Sports Technology Coordinator for the football program, and Courtney.